 For you, that may mean gourmet popcorn, high-end chocolate, or some biscotti – or it may mean a canister of cut veggies or a couple of fruit smoothies (for liquids, you can bring in an empty container or two and fill them with something purchased on the concourse).

 Don’t forget to bring a few non-sugary snacks too, especially if you are in economy class.
 In higher classes you will have more food available, better choices, and higher quality.
-In economy class you can have the same thing, but you’ll have to provide it for yourself.
+In economy class you will have more limited choice.

 Power up devices